 Student learning does not stop after Graduation day.
-Students have access to 12 weeks of thoughtbot’s Learn Prime for additional online training and professional development.
+Students have access to 12 weeks of thoughtbot’s Upcase for additional online training and professional development.

 After acceptance, Metis will introduce HTML, CSS, the terminal, and Ruby.
 We will strengthen these skills and learn more advanced techniques as the class progresses.